mpdairy/elm-component-updater/README.md

 And the components aren't limited to just GUI widgets.
 You could make headless components that provide a useful `Msg` API to interact with other web API's, like Google Maps, Facebook, or reThink DB.
-Basically, anything reusable thing that needs its own state should be a component.
+Basically, anything that needs to manage its own state should be a component, especially if you want to use it more than once.

 By splitting your program up into many component modules, not only do you get great reusability, but it's easier